 Glazing a turkey breast on the grill will give it a great exterior flavor while preserving the moisture inside.
 This means a very juicy turkey breast!
 It is most common to brush the turkey with honey to achieve this glaze.
+Just prepare the honey mix in a small bowl and the go right in.
 We like to add mustard to the honey so we have a honey dijon glaze.

 How Do You Carve a Turkey Breast?